 In this section, specify the license you have procured for the Citrix ADC.
-The license could be Standard, Enterprise, and Platinum or Secure Web Gateway.
+The license can be Standard, Enterprise, and Platinum or Secure Web Gateway.

 Note: * indicates required fields.

-You must buy a separate license (SDX 2-Instance Add-On Pack for Secure Web Gateway) for Citrix Secure Web Gateway (SWG) instances on SDX appliances.
-This instance pack is different from SDX platform license or SDX instance pack.
+Buy a separate license (SDX 2-Instance Add-On Pack for Secure Web Gateway) for Citrix Secure Web Gateway (SWG) instances on SDX appliances.
+This instance pack is different from the SDX platform license or SDX instance pack.